Rule 173-39-02.1 | ODA provider certification: adult day service.

 (i) Orientation: The provider shall comply with the requirements for the orientation of PCAs in rule 173-39-02.11 of the Administrative Code.

-(ii) Task-based training: Before each new personal care staff member provides ADS, the provider shall provide task-based training.
+(ii) Task-based training: Before each new PCA provides ADS, the provider shall provide task-based training.

 (iii) Continuing education and in-service training: Each PCA, activity director, and activity assistant shall successfully complete at least eight hours of continuing education or in-service training each calendar year.
-Any hour of continuing education or in-service training successfully completed during a calendar year to comply with the requirements for certification as an activity director or activity assistant counts towards the eight hours required in this paragraph.
+Any hour of continuing education or in-service training successfully completed during a calendar year to comply with the requirements for certification as an activity director or activity assistant counts towards the eight-hour requirement in this paragraph.

 (C) Units and rates:

-(i) One-half unit is less than four hours of ADS per day.
+(a) One-half day unit is less than four hours of ADS per day.

-(ii) One unit is four to eight hours of ADS per day.
+(b) One day unit is four to eight hours of ADS per day.

-(2) Transportation: If the service is provided to an individual enrolled in the PASSPORT program, a unit of ADS transportation is a round trip, a one-way trip, or one mile with the trip cost based on a case manager's pre-determined calculation of distance between the individual's home and the center multiplied by an established ADS mileage rate.
-If the provider provides the transportation simultaneously to more than one PASSPORT-enrolled individual who resides in the same household in the same vehicle to the same destination, the provider's payment rate for that trip is seventy-five per cent of the per-unit rate, in accordance with rule 5160-31-07 of the Administrative Code.
+(b) Transportation: If the service is provided to an individual enrolled in the PASSPORT program, a unit of ADS transportation is a round trip, a one-way trip, or one mile with the trip cost based on a case manager's pre-determined calculation of distance between the individual's home and the center multiplied by an established ADS mileage rate.
+If the provider provides the transportation simultaneously to more than one PASSPORT-enrolled individual who resides in the same household in the same vehicle to the same destination, the provider's payment rate for that trip is seventy-five per cent of the per-unit rate.